modm-io/lbuild/README.md

 This option allows a number from [-Inf, +Inf].
 You can limit this to the range [minimum, maximum].
 When using floating point numbers here, please be aware that not all floating point numbers can be represented as a string (like "1/3").
-The dependency handler is passed a numeric value.
+The validation and dependency handlers are passed a numeric value.

 ```python
 option = NumericOption(name="option-name",